Table of Contents

 Once inside the system, cyber actors may carry out fraudulent activities such as financial fraud or identity theft.
-This can be particularly costly for large organisations like healthcare and telecommunications companies with thousands of customers, as users’ private information can be breached and used for such activities.
+This can be particularly costly for large organizations like healthcare and telecommunications companies with thousands of customers, as users’ private information can be breached and used for such activities.

 Attacks due to poor password practices can lead to system downtime, affecting productivity and causing substantial revenue loss.
-Tech companies, manufacturers, and other organisations that rely on consistent runtime can be particularly devastated when password breaches result in extended periods of downtime.
+Tech companies, manufacturers, and other organizations that rely on consistent runtime can be particularly devastated when password breaches result in extended periods of downtime.

 The Cost Factor